Skip to main content

 Node Categories

-Every node belongs to one of five functional categories:
+Every node belongs to one of these functional categories:

 • Triggers — Entry points that start your flow when something happens (a chat command, a subscription, a raid, etc.)